CDP-Engineering-CoP/.github/profile/README.md

-# Welcome to the CDP Engineering Centre of Practice GitHub Organisation
+# Welcome to the CDP Engineering CoP GitHub Organisation
 #### Created and maintained by Callum McGregor, Malek Aliouce, Nathan D'Souza, and Jasleen Kaur (The Comms Team)